 As mentioned above, Maintenance matters require consideration of the facts and circumstances of each individual case, and no general “blanket” provision can be applied in maintenance matters.

 In conclusion, South African maintenance laws for adult children of parties to divorce proceedings are complex and require careful consideration of various factors.
 That being said, the position has changed for parents in divorce proceedings to be in a position to request the Court for this type of relief.
+Where children are involved in divorce, parenting plans should also be considered to address broader care and contact arrangements.
 It is important to consult with a qualified and experienced family law attorney who can provide guidance and advice on your specific situation.
 By working with an attorney, you can ensure that your rights and interests are protected.

 Family Law Services from Pagel Schulenburg